oxen-io/libsession-util/docs/config-merge-logic.md

 # Structure of a config message

-A config message consists of outer data (which contains generic information about the config message), and the inner message data, which contains the actual application-specific configuration data, embedded within the outer data.
+A decrypted config message consists of outer data (which contains generic information about the config message), and the inner message data, which contains the actual application-specific configuration data, embedded within the outer data.

+This config message is encrypted when stored, using an encryption key that is known to anyone who needs to decrypt it.
+(How to obtain that key is use-case dependent and outside the scope of this document).
+The specifics of encryption are covered in the [Message Encryption](#message-encryption) section, below.

 ## Application-side config data